-Ahn Wells makes work across the mediums of painting, works on paper and textiles.
+Ahn Wells makes work across the mediums of painting, works on paper and textiles and occasionally clay.
 She combines the traditions of craft work found in the home with the art vocabulary of minimalism and abstract art learnt during formal art study.
-With a sensitivity towards her artmaking process, her work utilises both traditional and non-traditional materials and techniques to explore ideas of repetition, order/disorder, surface manipulation and pattern formation.
+With a sensitivity towards her artmaking process, her work utilises both traditional and non-traditional art materials and techniques to explore ideas of repetition, order/disorder, surface manipulation and pattern formation.
 She is primarily concerned with process-driven and non-objective art.

 For as long as I can remember, my art has been pushed forward by obsession.
 Obsession with repetition; obsession with a material; obsession with a design; obsession with a process but within this obsession lies a yearning to discover, reveal and accept difference and variation.

 My work is contradictory.
 While on one hand it is informed by art history (it is influenced by a Minimal Art aesthetic) on the other, I find myself highly influenced by the processes and techniques I learnt while growing up, the homely crafts that have been passed onto me from my mother.